Safe-DS/DSL/docs/language/common/parameters.md

 ### Matching Name

 By default, parameter names in Safe-DS must be identical to their names in Python.
-If this is not desired, for example due to clashing name conventions in Safe-DS and Python, the `@PythonName` annotation can be used to link a Safe-DS parameter to a Python parameter with a different name.
+If this is not desired, for example due to clashing name conventions in Safe-DS and Python, the `#!sds @PythonName` annotation can be used to link a Safe-DS parameter to a Python parameter with a different name.
 Here is an example:

 ```py
 # Python code